Badrnyali/trello_clone_vue/README.md

 # trello_clone_vue

-A clone from Trello with Vue JS
+- This is a clone from Trello using Vue JS

+- State management with Pinia

+- Authentication and authorisation using JWT (JSON Web Tokens) and cookies

+- Backend with Express JS